-In order to assess the implementation of MGNREGS Aadhaar integration in all the states, it is important to have a holistic view of current status of MGNREGS implementation in terms of banks and post office linkage across these states.
+In order to assess the implementation of MGNREGS Aadhaar integration in all the states, it is important to have a holistic view of its current status of MGNREGS implementation in terms of Banks and Post Office linkage across these states.
 The following table highlights the status of bank penetration for MGNREGS beneficiaries.
-This is one of the key parameter to be taken into consideration as post office accounts are yet to be part of CBS and AEPS
+This is one of the key parameter to be taken into consideration as Post Office Accounts are yet to be part of CBS and AEPS

-TABLE 23: MGNREGS BENEFICIARIES BANK/POST OFFICE COVERGE AS ON 2012-13
+TABLE 22: MGNREGS BENEFICIARIES BANK/POST OFFICE COVERGE AS ON 2012-13

-MGNERGS Bank Readiness Andhra Pradesh Karnataka Tripura Gujarat Jharkhand MGNREGS beneficiaries worked in the last 3 years 185.69 lakhs 88.63 lakhs 6.6 lakhs 44.50 lakhs 56.70 lakhs MGNREGS beneficiaries with Active Bank Accounts 5.82 lakhs 14.19 lakhs 2.35 lakhs 3.10 lakhs 2.30 lakhs MGNREGS Beneficiaries with Active Post Accounts 34.36 lakhs 2.89 lakhs 0.9 lakhs 6.84 lakhs 15.60 lakhs
+MNREGA Bank Readiness Andhra Pradesh Karnataka Tripura Gujarat Jharkhand MGNREGS Beneficiary Worked in last 3 years 185.69 lakhs 88.63 lakhs 6.6 lakhs 44.50 lakhs 56.70 lakhs MGNREGS Beneficiary with Active Bank Accounts 5.82 lakhs 14.19 lakhs 2.35 lakhs 3.10 lakhs 2.30 lakhs MGNREGS Beneficiary with Active Post Accounts 34.36 lakhs 2.89 lakhs 0.9 lakhs 6.84 lakhs 15.60 lakhs